 Wander Wisconsin offers daily field trips and adventure-themed activities for campers entering grades 3-5, who are at least 8 years old.
 Adventure trips provide an opportunity for children to challenge themselves and build self-confidence.
-Wander Wisconsin trips are based out of Madison and Waunakee.
-Wander Wisconsin also offers winter break programs based out of Madison.
+Wander Wisconsin summer trips are based out of Madison and Waunakee.
+Wander Wisconsin also offers spring break and winter break programs based out of Madison.

 Supervision and Staffing

+In the interest of safety and quality programming, adventure trip leaders are always required to know the whereabouts of each camper.
 All adventure trips are led by at least two adventure trip leaders.
-In the interest of safety and quality programming, adventure trip leaders are always required to know the whereabouts of each camper.
 Adventure trips are small groups allowing for a typical staff-to-camper ratio of 1 to 7.
 Staff receive training prior the start of summer.
-Additionally, all trip leaders hold current lifeguard, first aid, CPR and AED certifications.
+All trip leaders hold current first aid, CPR and AED certifications.
 During the summer months, all trip leaders also hold current lifeguard certification.

 What to Bring to Wander Wisconsin

-More information regarding what to bring (or not bring) for the trip will be provided through the introductory letter; however, a few important items are below.
+More information regarding what to bring to Wander Wisconsin will be provided through the introductory letter; however, a few important items are below:

 Please make sure to label all items clearly with your camper’s name.
 Campers are discouraged from bringing items beyond what is needed for their trip.
-Wisconsin Youth Company (Wisconsin Youth) is not responsible for lost, stolen or damaged personal property, including clothing and electronics.
+Wisconsin Youth Company is not responsible for lost, stolen or damaged personal property, including clothing and electronics.